-The filter consists of a filter unit.
+The filter consists of two parallel coupled filter units.

-- Wash the outside of the filter and unscrew it.
-Discard the filter according the environmental requirements. - Do up the new filter by hand.
+- Wash the outside of the filters and unscrew them.
+Dispose of the filters according to environmental regulations. - Do up the new filter by hand.

 Never use tools.
 The filters may be damaged, inhibiting circulation.